SuzanneNL/pluviophile/README.md

 - **Quote comments (comment in comment)** - On a forum, users can usually respond specifically to someone else's comment.
 The original comment is then displayed between quotation marks, and the new user's comment is underneath, all inside one comment div.
 I would like to have this functionality on my forum.
 - **Widget for images** - like in the Boutique Ado project, this would be more user friendly.
 - **DM's between users** - I would like to implement direct message functionality, where users can send private messages to each other.
-- **Rich text editor... maybe!** - The steps a superuser has to follow in order to upload a blog post are not very user friendly for several reasons, for example:
+- **Rich text editor** - The steps a superuser has to follow in order to upload a blog post are not very user friendly for several reasons, for example:
 	- It is not immediately clear how the user can upload the blog post, there are instructions to read first.
 I can only hope that he does.
 	- He has to cut his text into different parts.
 	- He is limited to three images.